Mucous membrane

 A mucous membrane or mucosa is a membrane that lines various cavities in the body of an organism and covers the surface of internal organs.
-It consists of one or more layers of epithelial cells overlying a layer of loose connective tissue.
+It consists of one or more layers of epithelial cells overlying a layer of loose connective tissue known as the lamina propria.
 It is mostly of endodermal origin and is continuous with the skin at body openings such as the eyes, eyelids, ears, inside the nose, inside the mouth, lips, the genital areas, the urethral opening and the anus.
 Some mucous membranes secrete mucus, a thick protective fluid.
 The function of the membrane is to stop pathogens and dirt from entering the body and to prevent bodily tissues from becoming dehydrated.

+Amphibians, fish, snails, slugs, and some other invertebrates also produce external mucus from their epidermis as protection against pathogens, to help in movement, and to line fish gills.
+Plants produce a similar substance called mucilage that is also produced by some microorganisms.